japhg/japhg/README.md

-## Sup, folks! 😁
-## Did you know that I write code that works on Friday night… and still works on Monday morning.
+## Sup, folks! 😁 Did you know that I write code that works on Friday night… and still works on Monday morning.
-*(Shocking, I know 😅.)*
+*(Shocking, I know.)* 😅

 By the way, I'm a Full-Stack Web Developer with strong expertise in both front-end and back-end technologies.
 Experienced in building dynamic, responsive, and user-friendly web applications using modern frameworks.